 In practice, Google AI systems are designed primarily as tools.
 They assist with information retrieval, pattern detection, and routine tasks, often augmenting rather than replacing human judgment.
 In fields such as medicine, science, and engineering, AI outputs still require interpretation by trained professionals who understand context, consequences, and ethical considerations.

-The reality is less about wholesale replacement and more about task redistribution, with AI handling certain functions while humans retain responsibility for oversight and decision-making.
+The reality is less about wholesale replacement and more about task redistribution, with AI handling certain functions while humans retain oversight and decision-making responsibilities.

 Myth Seven: Google AI Development Is Secretive and Unaccountable